Why your dog is chewing the carpet and how to stop it

 Make sure your dog is getting enough physical stimulation with daily exercise that meets the minimum requirements for their breed - more is always better if you have a high-energy dog on your hands.
 Mental stimulation is important too and alongside standard dog toys, the best dog puzzle toys are ideal for giving your mutt’s mind a good workout.

 "Many of the causes of chewing can be improved by increasing the amount of interaction your dog has," confirms Woodnutt.
 "Try setting aside some quality time with your dog each day and playing some games or training together.
-This will improve boredom and increase mental stimulation, as well as reduce the need for attention-seeking behaviours."
+This will improve boredom and increase mental stimulation, as well as reduce the need for attention-seeking behaviors."

 4. Keep your canine occupied when you’re away from home